Walter Sear: Tuba player and designer

+Electronic music

-In the late 1950s, he became friendly with Robert Moog after buying parts from him for a home-made Theremin.
-In the early 1960s, Sear used his music industry connections to become Moog's sales agent and business partner.
+In the late 1950s, he became friendly with Robert Moog after buying parts from him for a home-made theremin.
+In the early 1960s, Sear used his music industry connections to become one of the earliest sales and distribution partners of R.A.
+Moog.
 He encouraged Moog to make his synthesizers more practical; eventually leading (in the late 1960s) to the development of portable synthesizers which could be used during live performances.
 Sear also became known as a performer and composer (using the Moog synthesizer) for various movie soundtracks including Midnight Cowboy.

 Sear's pop compositions were also heard on his Command Records album, The Copper-Plated Integrated Circuit.

+Sear Sound

+In 1964 Sear built his first recording studio; one of the first commercial electronic music studios.
+In 1972, the studio moved to the Paramount Hotel at 235 West 46th Street, near Times Square in the Theater District of Midtown Manhattan in New York City in 1971.
+In 1988, the studio moved to larger recording facilities on the 6th floor of 353 West 48th Street, a former Hit Factory studio location.